18F/handbook/_pages/about-us/offices/new-york-city.md

 ### Use your card

 Although it is technically a debit card, when you put the card in an MTA machine, select `Credit Card` as your payment method, and use the same office ZIP code.
 The balance resets on the 10th of every month.
-The new balance is intended to cover the following month&rsquo;s transit, but you can use it at any time.
+The new balance is intended to cover the following month's transit, but you can use it at any time.

 ## NYC events